Diversity, equity, inclusion and belonging

 identities.
 This includes creating a culture and community where everyone, especially those

-from historically underrepresented groups, have access to resources, voices are heard, and
+from historically underrepresented groups, has access to resources, and voices are heard and

 contributions are valued.